shrevin/Flixter/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-A challenge that I encountered included figuring out how to share data from the
+A challenge that I encountered was figuring out how to share data from the view controller displaying a table view of the movies to the view controller displaying information about one movie.
+I figure out how to pass data from the prepareForSegue method.
+Another challenge I encountered was figuring out how to add the search bar.

 ## Credits